 Coding languages go in and out of fashion as new languages emerge and established languages become obsolete.
 Software developers need to keep up with these trends to remain employable and capable of creating cutting-edge software.
-So we picked top programming languages 2017 to help you keep on this year’s trends.
+So we picked top programming languages which are still relevant to help you keep on this trends.

 We’ve used data from the PYPL PopularitY of Programming Language Index which analyzes how often users search language tutorials on Google.
 The more people want to learn a certain programming language, the greater demand for the language there is.